The-Dreadnought/Prometheus-Network/README.md

 In addition to the theft of fire, Zeus had one more reason to be mad at Prometheus.
 Namely, being a Forethinker, Prometheus was the only one who knew the identity of the mortal woman Zeus wasn’t allowed to sleep with since it had been prophesized that the offspring of this marriage was destined to overthrow his father.

 ## Purpose

 The Prometheus Network is an open-source network that allows anyone to allocate spare computing resources to make the internet a free and fair place for the entire world.
 It is a collection of uniquely nested networks consisting of multiple node clusters that securely delivers content without the need of a VPN or Tor.

 Because there's no single authority delivering or monitoring content, censorship and geo-restricted sites won't be an issue on the Prometheus Network.
 It doesn't matter where you live or what content you're accessing, everyone in the world sees the exact same content.

-The Prometheus Network offers multiple types of user selectable network variations all powered by different crypto fuels.
+The Prometheus Network offers multiple types of user selectable network variations all powered by crypto fuel.

 ###### Single-Hop Network - lowest latency network suitable for everyday users needing an extra layer of security when accessing public internet hotspots